INTERVIEW AND LIVE PICS BY MARKO SYRJALA

 Phil Lewis: So totally yeah, I needed a coach.

 Metal-Rules.com: It sounds good, although at first, I was thinking like, “What the hell is this?”

 Phil Lewis: Oh yeah.
 Oh yeah.

 Phil Lewis: Yeah.
-I’m glad that the guys… it’s the cover of course and the guys that I first I asked permission if they’d mind if I recorded it and they were cool.
-Then I sent them the copy and they were delighted.
-Then they saw the video and they just loved it.
+I’m glad that the guys… Of course, it’s the cover, and the guys that I first asked permission if they’d mind if I recorded it, and they were cool.
+Then I sent them the copy, and they were delighted.
+Then they saw the video, and they just loved it.

 Metal-Rules.com: Yeah.
 It’s a good one.
-Actually the pair of videos you did for the album, those are really funny ones and those are made with a bit of “tongue in a cheek”, right?
+Actually, the pair of videos you did for the album, those are hilariously and made with a bit of “tongue in cheek,” right?

 Metal-Rules.com: What’s her name?

 Phil Lewis: Kayla Witkowski and she is just amazing.
 I mean, she’s really young.
 She’s about only 24, but she’s just so incredibly talented.